Koushikroy99/Koushikroy99/README.md

 🔹 Passionate about **Networking, and IT Infrastructure**
 🔹 Skilled in **Routing, Switching, TCP/IP, VLANs, and Network Troubleshooting**
 🔹 Exploring **Network Automation, and Cloud Networking**

-## 🚀 About Me

-I am an accomplished **Network Engineer** with a strong educational background, holding both **Bachelor's and Master's degrees in Computer Applications**.
-Recently, I achieved my **CCNA certification**, showcasing my expertise in networking.

 ### **📌 About Me**
 - 🏆 **CCNA Certified** – Strong foundation in **Networking Concepts & Technologies**